Kurasu House Blend Light (Medium roast)

 Coupled with the delicate and almost unpredictable nature of espresso, what kind of balance you get in a shot of blend is almost impossible to create twice.
 Any delicious single origin can bore you after a while if you drink it every single day- I thought this nuanced difference in each cup is actually what brings people back every day.

 Seize the moment, and enjoy the once in a lifetime encounter in your cup of our new House Blend Light.

-We roast all of our coffee in Kyoto, at our Fushimi Inari roastery, twice a week on Thursday and Sunday.
+We roast all of our coffee in Kyoto, at our Nishijin Roastery, up to twice a week on Monday and Sunday.

-We then pack and ship the freshly roasted beans out as early as on Monday, Wednesday and Friday (please note that our fulfilment operation closes on weekends.).
+We then pack and ship the freshly roasted beans out on weekdays (please note that our fulfilment operation closes on weekends).